reeha-sajjad/laam-assessment/README.md

 ## 9. AI Usage

 I used Claude to move fast on the first draft in scaffolding the project, API routes, and the first set of tests which saved a lot of setup time I could then spend actually thinking through the product problem instead.
 I didn't just take what it gave me, though.
 A few things I went back and changed myself:
-- Thought of the user flow myself and the the different buttons for the UI and prompted claude accordingly
+- Thought of the user flow myself and the the different functionalities needed, explained the logic and prompted claude accordingly.
 - I removed the brand names from the UI because they all need to be authenticated under LAAM.
 - I also fixed a build failure caused by Google Fonts by switching to system fonts.
 - I removed leftover placeholder/demo text so the app didn't read like a prototype.